n-kojevic/E-commerce-Website/README.md

 - **Dynamic Functionality**
   Around 70% of the website’s behavior is dynamic, using vanilla JavaScript — including product interactions, navigation, toggles, and animations.

+- **Add to Cart Functionality**
+  Users can add products from any individual product page (single.html variants) to the cart, and see them listed in cart.html.
+Data is stored in localStorage so it persists between page reloads.

+- **Dynamic UI**
+  JavaScript handles product interactions, navigation, toggles, animations, and now shopping cart updates.

 - **Organized Layout**
   Semantic HTML and clean CSS structure with reusable class naming.
 Components are grouped logically for maintainability.